John Wilde: Early life

-According to Wilde, Glasier became “the hub of—the catalyst for—the most exciting art event Madison had experienced…” Although Glasier was not connected with the university, the casual salons he regularly hosted at his parents’ home where a gathering place for students, faculty and “other Madison personalities” who wanted to discuss contemporary literature, art and music.
-Glazier and the young artists in his circle rejected the American Regionalist painting of the day, which was exemplified by the work of John Steuart Curry, who was artist-in-residence at the University of Wisconsin from 1936 to 1946.
-The dissenters coalesced into a loosely organized group that included Glasier, Wilde, Sylvia Fein (b.
-1919) and Dudley Huppler (1917–1988) in Madison, Wisconsin; Karl Priebe (1914–1976) in Milwaukee and Gertrude Abercrombie (1909–1977) in Chicago.
-Wilde also met and married fellow art student Helen Ashman (1919–1966) in 1942.
-The group of friends often met at Karl Priebe's studio in Milwaukee and frequented the Chicago home of Gertrude Abercrombie, whose gatherings of artists and jazz musicians were legendary.
+Wilde enrolled in the University of Wisconsin–Madison in 1938, where he was influenced by the teachings of art historian Oskar Hagen on early Renaissance art.
+During his years as a student, Wilde also met local artist Marshall Glasier (1902–1989).
+Glasier's regular salons, hosted at his parents' home, became a gathering for students, faculty, and art aficionados in Madison, and Wilde considered these occurrences to be "a kind of university within a university."
+Glazier and the young artists in his circle rejected the American Regionalist painting of the day, exemplified by the work of John Steuart Curry, the artist-in-residence at the University of Wisconsin from 1936 to 1946.
+They coalesced into a loosely organized group that included Glasier, Wilde, Priebe, Sylvia Fein (1919–2024), Dudley Huppler (1917–1988), and Gertrude Abercrombie (1909–1977).
+The group of friends often met at Priebe's studio in Milwaukee and frequented the Chicago home of Abercrombie.